-Coral Springs, Florida, in Broward County, is one of several Fort Lauderdale suburbs to the north.
-The city has a population of 121,096 residents, and, despite the name, has no natural springs.
-As part of the Greater Miami Area, with over 6 million people, drug abuse trends tend to reflect those of the big city (i.e. opioid abuse, drunk driving, and crime).
+Coral Springs, Florida, is part of Broward County and located just north of Fort Lauderdale.
+With 121,096 residents, it is one of the larger cities in the state and despite its name, the city has no natural springs.
+As part of the Greater Miami Area, with over 6 million people, drug abuse trends tend to reflect those of a big city (i.e. Opioid abuse, drunk driving, and crime).

 Within the suburban city of Coral Springs, the most common drugs of abuse include:

+Over the last few years, the population both in Florida and in Coral Springs, specifically, has grown dramatically leading to more cars on the road and consequently more traffic accidents.
 Oftentimes, residents and tourists enjoy Miami’s nightlife, then drive back home or to hotels in surrounding parts of the metro area.
-This puts increasing numbers of intoxicated drivers on Florida roadways.
+This puts increasing numbers of drunk drivers on Florida roadways.
 Subsequently, nearly 1 in 4 traffic deaths involve alcohol in Broward County.

 In the first half of 2016, 97% of heroin cases involved fentanyl in Broward County.